Who is responsible for SEN?

 Class teachers are responsible for the day-to-day support for your child in partnership with Learning Support Assistants.

-Mrs Marck is the upper school SENCo and Mrs Harris in the lower school SENCo (currently Miss Withers until July 2020).
+Mrs Marck is the upper school SENCo and Miss Withers is the lower school SENCo .
 They manage the support for pupils with special education needs or disabilities (see SEN policy).

 Mr Appleby is the Gifted & Talented leader who manages the support for gifted or talented pupils (see G&T policy).